casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 fee_handling = { type = "accumulate" }
 ```

-Each deploy validator set should have the same balance and stake, and the rewards purse balance will beThis  increased.
+Each deploy validator set should have the same balance and stake, and the rewards purse balance will be increased.

 #### Rotate validators
 The following command sets the rotate validators set you need to perform network upgrade with a `global_state.toml` with new entries generated by `global-state-update-gen` command.